GKM sheaves and nonorientable surface group representations: Introduction

 \subsection{GKM-sheaves}

-Let $T \cong U(1)^r$ be a compact torus of rank $r$.
-Equivariant cohomology\footnote{We use complex coefficients throughout.} $H_T(-)$ is a functor from the category of $T$-spaces to the category of $\Z$-graded algebras over the cohomology ring of classifying space $H^*(BT)$.
-There is a canonical isomorphism where $\clie{t} = Lie(T)\otimes \C$ is the complexified Lie algebra viewed and $\C[\clie{t}] \cong \C[x_1,...,x_r]$ is the polynomial ring of regular functions, with grading $\deg(x_i) =2$.
-A characteristic feature of equivariant cohomology theory is the interplay between the topology of a $T$-space $X$ and the behavior of the $\C[\clie{t}]$-module $H_T^*(X)$ under localization to linear subspaces of $\clie{t}$.

-A good example of this interplay is the \textbf{Borel localization theorem} (which comes in several versions).
-Suppose that $X$ is a nice $T$-space, by which we mean a finite $T$-CW complex\footnote{ This class of $T$-spaces include compact, smooth $T$-manifolds and compact, real algebraic subsets of linear $T$ representations \cite{park1998semialgebraic}.} and let $Y$ denote a nice $T$-subspace.
-Let $\lie{t}_x$ denotes the complexified infinitesimal stabilizer of a point $x \in X$.
-Borel localization says that as a module over $\C[\clie{t}]$, the support of $H_T^*(X,Y)$ satisfies
+The first goal of this paper is to develop a general formalism for calculating the equivariant cohomology of torus actions.
+Let $T \cong U(1)^r$ be a compact torus of rank $r$ and $X$ a $T$-space.
+We call $X$ \emph{nice} if it admits the structure of a finite $T$-CW complex\footnote{ This class of $T$-spaces include compact, smooth $T$-manifolds and compact, real algebraic subsets of linear $T$ representations \cite{park1998semialgebraic}.}.

-Notice that by the finiteness assumption on $X$, the right hand side of (\ref{Borelloc}) is equal to a finite union of linear spaces so it is an algebraic set.

-An important special case is $Y = X^T$.
-Combining the localization theorem with the long exact sequence of the pair $i: X^T \hookrightarrow X$, we conclude that the kernel and cokernel of the homomorphism

-are torsion modules over $\C[\clie{t}]$.
-In many interesting cases, $H_T^*(X)$ is known to be torsion free so $H_T^*(X) \cong \im (i^*)$ and it is useful to have effective methods of computing the image of $i^*$.
-One such method uses the Chang-Skjelbred Lemma \cite{cs} (see also \cite{franz2007ecs}), which we now explain.
+The equivariant cohomology\footnote{We use complex coefficients throughout.} $H_T^*(X) =H_T^*(X;\C)$ is an graded algebra over the equivariant cohomology of a point $H_T^*(pt) = H^*(BT)$.
+A $T$-space $X$ is called \emph{equivariantly formal} if $H_T^*(X)$ is a free $H^*(BT)$-module.
+In this case there is an isomorphism of graded $H^*(BT)$-modules, Many interesting examples of $T$-spaces are known to be equivariantly formal, including compact Hamiltonian $T$-manifolds and spaces whose ordinary cohomology is zero in odd degrees.